 Odds & Ends

-Bryan Murray became the eighth head coach in league history to coach 1000 games, on Nov.
+Bryan Murray became the eighth head coach in league history to coach 1000 games on Nov.
 28, 2001, in the Mighty Ducks of Anaheim’s 2-0 loss to the Oilers.
-Edmonton goaltender stopped all 27 shots he faced to became the 14th goaltender to ever have a shutout in his NHL debut.
+Edmonton goaltender Jussi Markkanen stopped all 27 shots he faced to become the 14th goaltender to ever have a shutout in his NHL debut.

 Happy Birthday to You

-A total of 17 players who have skated in at least one NHL game have been born on this date.
+A total of 19 players who have skated in at least one NHL game have been born on this date.
 The most notable Nov.
-28 birthday boys are a pair of Vegas Golden Knights, Marc-Andre Fleury (36) and Zach Whitecloud (24), Blake Coleman (29) and the late Mud Bruneteau and Jim Neilson.
+28 birthday boys are Marc-Andre Fleury (39), Blake Coleman (32), Zach Whitecloud (27), David Jiricek (20), and the late Mud Bruneteau and Jim Neilson.